akatakritos/aoc-2020-swift/README.md

 # Advent of Code 2020 Swift

-Practicing swift by doing the 2020 advent of code
+Practicing swift by doing the 2020 advent of code.